akeneo/pim-helpcenter/content/md/what-is/what-about-assets.md

 # Introduction to the new Asset Manager

-We truely believe that a product sheet has no real impact without any media.
+We truly believe that a product sheet has no real impact without any media.
 Most of the products sold on the Internet are described with several images, videos, pdf documents, etc.

 ![Product sheet](../img/Assets_ProductSheet.png)